Did you know that every day is earth day? We ‘get’ to live on this planet called earth which makes every day an earth day.

 Read his full article: Taking Care of The Ocean

-I do not drink out of plastic bottles or eat food out plastic containers because I Eat Real Food, Not Junk Food.
-My recycled garbage is always a way less than anyone else on the block because of this.
+I do not drink out of plastic bottles or eat food out of plastic containers because I Eat Real Food, Not Junk Food.
+My recycled garbage is always way less than anyone else on the block because of this.
 Recycling sounds good but why do we have so much of it?
+Remember every day is earth day.

 Chinmaya Dunster talks to the farmers of the Himalayas